 Music making on the Aries Synth

-My music-making on the Aries focused on the following areas:
+My music-making on the Aries focuses on the following areas:

 1) classical transcriptions ("Switched-on" music)